luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/076_minimum_window_substring.md

 When the question wants the actual substring and not a count, even using a deque will not solve this problem.
 So this implementation is technically **O(S * (S+T))** due to python.

-When implementing these type of two pointer questions.
+We could use indexes instead of string slices, however, the code gets complex.
-I recommend to **avoid using indexes as much as possible and use iterators**.
+When implementing these type of two pointer questions, I recommend to **avoid using indexes as much as possible and use iterators**.
 It is very easy to get a one off error doing these and within a 30 minute timeframe, it is very risky.
-Just talk about using indexes instead and you will be fine.
+Just talk about how to refactor with indexes.

 ```
 from collections import defaultdict